 ...

-In a DMG BSS an AP or PCP sets the Triggered Unscheduled PS subfield to 1 within the Capability Information field when the AP or PCP transmits a Capability Information field in which the Reverse Direction subfield is equal to 1 and is capable of delivering a BU as an RD responder on receipt of a PPDU containing an RDG MPDU with the Power Management subfield set to 1 from a non-AP and non-PCP STA and sets it to 0 otherwise.
-A non-AP and non-PCP STA sets this subfield to 0.
+A DMG STA sets the Triggered Unscheduled PS subfield to 1 within the Capability Information field when it transmits a Capability Information field in which the Reverse Direction subfield is equal to 1 and is capable of delivering a BU as an RD responder on receipt of a PPDU containing an RDG MPDU with the Power Management subfield set to 1 and sets it to 0 otherwise.

 ...